bereydev/mifarma-api/README.md

 Next, open your editor at `./backend/app/` (instead of the project root: `./`), so that you see an `./app/` directory with your code inside.
 That way, your editor will be able to find all the imports, etc. Make sure your editor uses the environment you just created with Poetry.

 Modify or add SQLAlchemy models in `./backend/app/app/models/`, Pydantic schemas in `./backend/app/app/schemas/`, API endpoints in `./backend/app/app/api/`, CRUD (Create, Read, Update, Delete) utils in `./backend/app/app/crud/`.
 The easiest might be to copy the ones for Items (models, endpoints, and CRUD utils) and update them to your needs.

-Add and modify tasks to the Celery worker in `./backend/app/app/worker.py`.

-If you need to install any additional package to the worker, add it to the file `./backend/app/celeryworker.dockerfile`.

 ### Docker Compose Override